COVID-19 Vaccination Policies

 What is the vaccination policy for staff and teachers?

 SFUSD is requiring all staff to report their vaccination status.
-The district is actively promoting all eligible for the COVID-19 vaccine to get vaccinated and is partnering with healthcare and community providers to make vaccines accessible and free for SFUSD staff and families.
-Learn more about the COVID-19 vaccine in San Francisco at sf.gov/covidvaccine.
-Visit SFUSD's COVID-19 vaccine webpage for a calendar of vaccination events, which vaccines are offered at each site, and the latest updates on COVID-19 vaccines.
+The district is actively promoting all who are eligible for the COVID-19 vaccine to get vaccinated and is partnering with healthcare and community providers to make vaccines accessible and free for SFUSD staff and families.
+All school-based personnel who are not fully vaccinated for COVID-19 must test at least once weekly.